Work is underway across all levels of government is response to the coronavirus (COVID-19) pandemic.

 Submitting a COVID Management Plan

-The COVID Management Plan template is expected to be available online from 10 July at covid-19.sa.gov.au/recovery.
+The COVID Management Plan template is available at covid-19.sa.gov.au/recovery.
 If you have not already done so, venues should first complete a COVID Safe Plan and indicate that you would like to be contacted about preparing a COVID Management Plan.

 Venues should be aware that due to the complexities of assessing each venue’s unique requirements, and to ensure the safety of the public, the management plan approval process may take several weeks.